 I found this response irritating.
 What were my observations and experiences, my symptoms and my feelings of what was happening in my own body?
 Were they not also evidence?
 And I didn’t know much about referred pain, but I was suspicious of this answer.
 A little Googling told me that referred pain is often diffuse, a radiating pain, for instance the way women might feel a heart attack in the neck, shoulders, or back.
 My pain was acute.
 It was specific.
 It did not make sense, intuitively, that the nerves from my rectum all pointed to this one spot in my colon.

 Whatever was visibly happening in my rectum, I felt sure that it related to something invisibly wrong farther up.
 The whole system was out of whack.
 My reading was teaching me that the body’s systems are an integrated whole–the rectum isn’t just an isolated little pocket, independent of everything else.
-Western doctors tend to think in pieces, compartments, and silos.
+Western doctors tend to think in pieces, in silos.
 Our doctors are often specialists, and the doctors treating me specialized in digestion.
 Based on their calculations–no visible inflammation equals no problem–my colon had to be just fine.
 I felt these calculations were blinding them.
 How much did they know about the whole body–for example, about autoimmunity?
 About systemic inflammation?

 Eastern medicine looks more at the whole body.
 I was beginning to think that way, too.